 Glencairn IP Holdings Limited v.
 Dartington Crystal (Torrington) Limited.

-In early 2018, Virtuoso Legal’s client, Dartington Crystal (Torrington) Ltd (“Dartington”), who are the UK’s household name for luxury glassware and supply the likes of John Lewis and TK Maxx, faced a High Court interim injunction brought against them by Glencairn IP Holdings Ltd (“Glencairn”), the well-known Scottish whisky producers.
+In early 2018, Virtuoso Legal’s client, Dartington Crystal (Torrington) Ltd (“Dartington”), who are the UK’s household name for luxury glassware and supply the likes of John Lewis, Waitrose and TK Maxx, faced a High Court interim injunction brought against them by Glencairn IP Holdings Ltd (“Glencairn”), the well-known Scottish crystal glass producers.

 The proceedings related to Glencairn’s UK Registered Design, known as the “Glencairn Glass”, which they had alleged was being infringed by Dartington’s new “Whisky Experience” design.

 Whether you’re thinking of issuing an interim injunction against a suspected infringer, or you find yourself in the position where an interim injunction has been issued against you, they are highly risky and require a high degree of expertise to effectively bring or successfully defend.
-If it is not handled correctly, it can result in incredibly serious financial and legal exposure.
+If handled incorrectly, it can result in incredibly serious financial and legal exposure either side.

 His Honour Judge Hacon, sitting in the High Court, heard Glencairn’s request for an interim injunction and considered the usual three criteria for Glencairn to overcome, but concluded that, if Glencairn was denied the interim injunction but later won at trial, any damage caused by any infringement could easily be recovered from a defendant as reputable as Dartington.